aultimus/cryptotracker/README.md

 * Dockerise
 * Implement unit tests for parsing and processing of http responses
 * TODO: use postgres instead of sqlite
+* TODO: add more async so requests dont hang whilst fetch_pairs is being executed